codetermine/jekyll-theme-console/index.md

 ---
 # ANOTHER DAY OUT | LIFE & WORK ETC.

 <br/>This is just a crappy site for me to write about my motorbike adventures.
 It’s *possible* that someone might enjoy it so I made it public, though I don’t intend to promote it.
-I might also write some stuff about my work, I'm a software product development consultant which sounds kind of interesting but actually I just spend all day trying to stop start-up founders from throwing other people's money away.
+I might also write some stuff about my work, I'm a *software product  consultant* which sounds interesting but actually I just spend all day trying to stop start-ups from pissing money away.

-# RECENT STUFF, MISC.
+# RECENT STUFF: